fire1ce/DDNS-Cloudflare-PowerShell/README.md

 - Choose any source IP address to update **external** or **internal** _(WAN/LAN)_.
 - For multiple LAN interfaces like Wifi, Docker Networks and Bridges the script will automatically detect the primary Interface by priority.
 - Cloudflare's options for proxy and TTL configurable via the parameters.
-- Optional Telegram or Discord Notifications
+- Optional Telegram or Discord Notifications (Can be Proxied)

 ## Requirements